Top 5 Exa Alternatives for AI Web Search and Data Extraction in 2026

 As AI agents and LLMs move into production, developers need reliable, cost-effective web search APIs that go beyond keyword matching.
 The demand for semantic understanding, structured extraction, and real-time data feeding directly into AI systems has never been higher.
+This shift toward agentic search — where agents autonomously retrieve, reason, and act on live web data — is reshaping what developers need from search APIs.

 Exa pioneered embeddings-based semantic search for machines, understanding meaning rather than just keywords.
 This guide explores five alternatives that offer different approaches to AI-powered web search and data extraction.